mkarr/mkarr.github.io/20200616_boroscope.md

 I decided to Google around to see if anyone else had similar ideas to me.
 It turns out that [Nathan Henrie](https://n8henrie.com/) and [Matthew Plough](https://mplough.github.io/) had both tackled differnt aspects of the problem.
 Nathan had dumped firmware images, and decoded the camera preferences and control protocol, and Matthew had begun work on repairing the MJPEG stream.

 Rather than duplicate work, I cloned a copy of Matthew's work and managed to build it on my system.
-It was functional, however the MJPEG stream was not perfect, this I decided to look deeper into the problem.
+It was functional, however the MJPEG stream was not perfect, thus I decided to look deeper into the problem.

 ### Reverse Engineering Firmware

-Nathan had already dumped the firmware and gracously provided it for download, and Matthew demonstrated how to dump it using binwalk.
+Nathan had already dumped the firmware and graciously provided it for download, and Matthew demonstrated how to dump it using binwalk.
 Replicating this, I obtained a copy of the `app_cam` binary.
 These boroscopes are actually full fledged Linux machines, running a MIPS processor and a suprisingly un-stripped-down Busybox environment, it even still had vi installed.
 This was a good starting point, as the app was a standard ELF formatted binary.

 I loaded the binary into [Ghidra](https://ghidra-sre.org/), the NSA's excellent decompilation tool, without much fuss.
 After the initial analysis stages, I looked for interesting symbols and exports.
 Among the more interesting ones, were `uvcGrab()`, `video_capture_thread()`, `video_encode_pass()`, and `video_set_headtail()`.